Websoft9/plugin-navigator/README.md

 ## Development

-Very special, in principle, we will not make any modifications to the code itself.
+Very special, we will not make any modifications to the code in principle.
 The [source code](./src) in the project is currently only used as a reference.
 When there is a update in the [upstream project](https://github.com/45Drives/cockpit-navigator), we will first pull the latest content of the upstream project and merge necessary document files to release the source code package and artifacts.

 So if you have a better idea or discover a bug, you can submit an [issue on upstream project](https://github.com/45Drives/cockpit-navigator/issues/new/choose).